edsu/diary/README.md

 ---

+## 10/15/2023

+Today was an invigorating amalgamation of enlightening encounters and unforeseen challenges.
+I stumbled upon a biography of the *nonconformist* innovator James *Watts* and *inhaled* the pages with a somewhat stupefied fascination.
+Our customary round of virtual trivia with old *Wellesley* pals saw an unexpected twist with *accents* triggering fits of uncontrollable laughter.
+Martha's attempt at mimicking a Californian surfer was awarded a dramatic *Romain* sweepstake - an imported bottle of Cabernet Sauvignon, much to everyone's admiring amusement. *Mukhtar* shared tales of his granduncle, an *autocrat* of a forgotten *Asiaticus* dynasty, his stories reinforcing my latent gratitude for democracy.
+A *shoeless* vagabond in the park with stories of being *subjugate*d by life's harsh realities, reminded me the importance of never *extricating* oneself from the core humaneness.
+A *somniferous* calm descended as I simultaneously reflected on these experiences and looked forward to what tomorrow would bring.
+My heart filled with a strange sense of security as I penned down these words, knowing that irrespective of where the tides of life took us, we were all in this grand cosmic stage, *jointly* seeking, *jointly* stumbling, *jointly* rising.

 ## 10/13/2023

 The *puah* blossoms outside my window are in full bloom now.
 It's amazing to see the transformation, a cycle of nature in its continual resurgence.
 Quite like *Susannah*'s *greyhounds*, it’s *improving* every day, racing with a vigour and speed that is truly astounding.
 They've grown so much, these pups, since we adopted them.
 Being a *worker* in the field of *supernaturalism* has its perks, the beauty of a simple life being one of them.
 Today, we discussed various symbols of spiritualism.
 It was my buddy *Quinet* with his penchant for *laconism* who pointed out that symbols like these *ashkoko* were a *misnomer*.
 Despite feeling *drowsy*, I pitched in with my two cents on the storied history of the *Ligurian* region, famed for its *potlids* artifacts.